jamkelly89/NPI_Pipeline/README.md

 # Learning Resources
-* Many many thanks to [Using the Bulk-Load Tools in SQL Server](https://www.sommarskog.se/bulkload.html) helping with BCP.
+* Many many thanks to [Using the Bulk-Load Tools in SQL Server blog](https://www.sommarskog.se/bulkload.html)  for helping with BCP.
 BCP ended up being one of the more tedious and time consuming challenges of the project.

 # Data Sources